 More Accolades for my book:

-On day after release on November 25, 2014, the book premiered as one of the top hot new releases on Amazon in Medicine/ subcategory Administration & Policy in both the Ethics category (top 2) and Public Health category (top 5).
+On day after release, the book premiered as one of the top hot new releases on Amazon in Medicine/ subcategory Administration & Policy in both the Ethics category (top 2) and Public Health category (top 5).
 On December 18, 2014, her book was number 1 on both the Medical Ethics and Public Health Amazon Hot New Releases charts.

 Most notably in its first year of release, the book entered collections at the National Library of Medicine at the National Institutes of Health (NIH) and the renowned Georgetown Bioethics Research Library.